-This holistic view allows us to incorporate a life insurer's assets and liabilities into a single optimization.
+This holistic view allows us to incorporate P&C assets and liabilities into a single optimization.
 As such, we can capture impacts on the business, impacts on the investment portfolio and the interdependencies and interplay between the two.
-Conning often accomplishes this by running our client's liability models through the economic scenarios developed by GEMS® software.
-This ensures that the investment strategy supports the nuance of changes in crediting rates, policyholder behavior, etc. that liabilities might experience.
-By examining both sides of the balance sheet, no risk is overlooked, and no opportunity is missed.
-This provides a framework for assessing the company's value across a range of accounting, tax, and regulatory regimes, to ensure stakeholder's key considerations are not missed.
+By examining both sides of the balance sheet using the same set of stochastic scenarios, no risk is overlooked and no opportunity is missed.
+This provides a framework for assessing the company's value across a range of accounting, tax, and regulatory regimes to ensure stakeholders' key considerations are not missed.

-When helping clients evaluate investment strategies, Conning takes great care in understanding their objectives and risk tolerances as well as their constraints and time horizons, which enables them to think through, focus on, and communicate how the strategic decisions support profitability and financial strength.
-For instance, ensuring that liability payments and interest rate risks affecting the business are incorporated, provides stakeholders a more in-depth understanding of the impact on the entire organization and not just projected investment returns.
-Having communicated extensively with management and having completed thousands of different economic simulations using our GEMS[®] software, we can dive deeper into different forms of analysis.
+When helping clients evaluate investment strategies, Conning takes great care in understanding their objectives and risk tolerance as well as their constraints and time horizons, which enables them to think through, focus on, and communicate how the strategic decisions support profitability and financial strength.
+For instance, ensuring that liability payments and inflation risks affecting reserves are incorporated provides stakeholders a more in-depth understanding of the impact on the entire organization and not just projected investment returns.
+Having communicated extensively with the client's management and having completed thousands of different economic simulations using GEMS® software, we can dive deeper into different forms of analysis.